Enid Lorimer: Recognition

 Lorimer was awarded the Chips Rafferty Memorial Award in 1981 and the Medal of the Order of Australia (OAM) for her service towards the performing arts on 14 June 1982.

 Enid Lorimer Circuit, in the Canberra suburb of Chisholm, is named in her honour.

+Personal life

+Lorimer met fellow actor Henry Augustavus Wentworth Zerffi, a Londoner of Hungarian-Jewish extraction, while she was acting with Laurence Irving's touring company.
+They were married on 27 July 1912 at St Paul’s Presbyterian Church, in Harrogate, North Yorkshire.
+Zerffi served in the war, but upon his return, their marriage did not last.
+In 1926, severely affected by war injuries, Zerffi shot his mother, before committing suicide, prompting Lorimer to return to England in 1926.

 Death

 Lorimer died on 15 July 1982 at a private hospital in Wahroonga, New South Wales.
 A private funeral was held for her; only six people attended.